 The DSA chip is directly integrated into the processor and attaches via the I/O fabric interface, serving as the conduit for all communication.
-Through this interface, the DSA is accessible and configurable as a PCIe device.
+Through this interface, the DSA is accessible as a PCIe device.
+Consequently, configuration utilizes memory-mapped registers set in the devices Base Address Register (BAR).
 In a system with multiple processing nodes, there may also be one DSA per node, resulting in up to four DSA devices per socket in $4^{th}$ generation Intel Xeon Processors [7, Sec.
 3.1.1].
 To accommodate various use cases, the layout of the DSA is software-defined.
 The structure comprises three components, which we will describe in detail.
 We also briefly explain how the DSA resolves virtual addresses and signals operation completion.
 At last, we will detail operation execution ordering.